shaysugg/Notes/iOS-study/RW Combine/Operators.md

 //whithout share the two subscribers will recive different values.
 ```

+The first subscriber triggers the “work” of share()’s upstream publisher.
+The second subscriber will simply “connect” to it and receive values at the same time as the first.
 ### Collect
 collect values emitted by publisher at specific intervals
 ``` Swift